ritaleite03/FEUP-MEIC-CPM/project_2/README.md

 **Weather Forecast**

 -   View the weather for the current day;
+-   Possible to see weather conditions for the current day;
 -   View the weather forecast for the next day.

 **Weekly Weather Overview (Charts)**